GFDRR/CCDR-tools/Top-down/README.md

 # CCDR ANALYTICAL NOTEBOOKS
-## Multi-hazard risk screening based on global/regional datasets
+## Multi-hazard risk screening based on global/regional geodatasets

 --------------------------------------

 ## OVERVIEW
 This is an open tool for risk screening based on globally-avaialble datasets.

-The ‘top-down’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable datasets.
+The ‘top-down’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable geodata.
 The work under this tier is characterized by:

- - Global and regional-scale data inputs
+ - Global and regional-scale geodata inputs
  - User-friendly, and easily interpretable tools and outputs
  - Some degree of customisation, but ensuring transferability and comparability between countries